LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 ### Task 3 - Test Office Message Encryption Behavior

-In the previous task we created a new Mail flow rule to mark emails with **Project Falcon** in the Subject as Highly Confidential.
-This RMS policy applies Office Message Encryption (OME) with only users in your organization to view the message contents.
-To determine what types of errors users may encounter when troubleshooting OME issues, we will review what happens when a user does not have permissions to view an email that does not have access to view it in the following task.
+In the previous task we created a new Mail flow rule to add Office Message encryption (OME) to emails with **Project Falcon** in the subject or body.
+We want to ensure that our external partners are able to view these encrypted emails.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.